Elastica/pd-trigger/README.txt

   $ ./install

-If you run the installer as root, it will atempt to install into /usr/local/bin by default.
+If you run the installer as root, it will attempt to install into /usr/local/bin by default.
 If any other user, it will attempt to install ~/bin for that user.
 There are ENV overrides to allow changing install location, among other install details- read the